National Register of Citizens for Assam

-The National Register of Citizens for Assam is a registry (NRC) meant to be maintained by the Government of India for the state of Assam.
-It is expected to contain the names and certain relevant information for the identification of genuine Indian citizens in the state.
-The register for Assam was first prepared after the 1951 Census of India.
+A National Register of Citizens (NRC), containing the names and certain relevant information for the identification of genuine Indian citizens, was prepared for the state of Assam after the 1951 Census of India.
 Since then it was not updated until the major "updation exercise" conducted during 2013–2019, which caused numerous difficulties.
-In 2019, the government also declared its intention of creating such a registry for the whole of India, leading to major protests all over the country.
+In 2019, the Government of India also declared its intention of creating such a registry for the whole of India, leading to major protests all over the country.

 After the independence of India, the Indian parliament passed the Immigration (Expulsion from Assam) Act of 1950 due to the concern that Assam was getting indundated with migrants from East Bengal, which had then become part of Pakistan.
 (Note: According to Kanchan Gupta, the Muslim League government of Bengal had encouraged such migration during 1940–1946, when there was no popular government in Assam.
 After the partition of India, these patterns of migration continued.
 (Gupta, Beyond the poll rhetoric 2019)) The first National Register of Citizens was prepared in 1951 in order to implement the Act.
-However, nothing was accomplished because The Foreigners Act of 1946 did not treat Pakistanis as "foreigners" and they could come and go as they pleased.
+But the proposed expulsion did not take place due to legal difficulties and administrative apathy, and the Assamese believed that immigration continued unabated.

-The process of updating Assam's part of NRC started in 2013 when the Supreme Court of India passed an order for it to be updated.
-Since then, the Supreme Court (bench of Ranjan Gogoi and Rohinton Fali Nariman) monitored it continuously.
-The entire process was conducted by Prateek Hajela, an IAS, who has been designated as the State Coordinator of National Registration, Assam.
+The process of updating Assam's NRC started in 2013 when the Supreme Court of India passed an order for it to be updated.
+A bench consisting of justices Ranjan Gogoi and Rohinton Fali Nariman monitored the process continuously.
+The IAS officer Prateek Hajela was designated the State Coordinator of National Registration.
+The process invited the inhabitants of Assam to apply for inclusion in NRC by submitting documents that proved their citizenship.
+Descendants of people registered in the NRC of 1951 as well as of those registered in electoral rolls up to 1971 only needed to demonstrate their descent from such ancestors.
+Others needed to demonstrate that their ancestors were present in the territory of India prior to 1971.

 The final updated NRC for Assam, published 31 August 2019, contained 31 million names out of 33 million population.
-It left out about 1.9 million applicants, who seem to be divided roughly equally between Bengali Hindus, Bengali Muslims and other Hindus from various parts of India.
+It left out about 1.9 million people, divided roughly equally between Bengali Hindus, Bengali Muslims and other Hindus from various parts of India.
 (Note: Multiple sources report that roughly 0.7 million excluded applicants were Muslim.
 Citizens for Justice and Peace quoted figures from the Intelligence Branch of the Assam government to the effect that fewer than 0.5 million Muslims were of East Bengal origin.
 A BJP internal survey of the excluded applicants counted 504,800 Bengali Hindus.)

-In December 2022, audit by the Comptroller and Auditor General of India revealed several irregularities in the National Register of Citizens in Assam, such as, exclusion of several indigenous people of Assam, irregularities in utilization of funds in the process and choosing software for the task.
+In December 2022, audit by the Comptroller and Auditor General of India revealed several irregularities in the process, such as, exclusion of several indigenous people of Assam, irregularities in utilization of funds in the process and choosing software for the task.
 The project cost increased from Rs 288.18 crore in 2014 to Rs 1,602.66 crore by March 2022.

-The Government of Bangladesh has indicated that Bangladesh is prepared to take back any of its citizens residing in India if evidence is offered.